fredpolicarpo/fredpolicarpo/README.md

 ### Be wellcome!
 I'm a Computer Scientist passionate about solving real problems with technology.
 I'm working in software enterprises since 2006 🦖.

 My main skill is backend engineering with distributed systems.
 I'm always studying software architecture and the correlated disciplines as well, like cloud computing and design patterns.
+Besides that, I love mentoring people and think engineering in a strategical way alinged with the company main goals.

 ### My mission
 To contribute to society solving real problems, as part of a team, by building computer systems that work efficiently, sustainably, and reliably.